 The first thing I’ve learned is that faith and belief mean two different things.
 Belief is the acceptance that a statement is true or something exists.
 Faith is an attitude of trust in something for the purpose of enabling it to do something for you.
 You can believe pretty much anything, like a thought or an idea.
 But with faith, it has to actually be in an object.
 You can’t just simply have faith.
 Just like love, you can’t just be in love.
 Love has to have an object.
 Belief is required to have faith, but you don’t need faith to have belief.

 You’ve probably heard the phrase “step out in faith” at some point in your life, but never “step out in belief.”
 A good example of this is from a Pastor by the name of Charles Price, about his experience the first time he went bungee jumping.

 As you can see, it’s much more than just simply believing something, it’s trusting and stepping off the edge.
-Faith isn’t about you or how much faith you have – it’s about the object you place your faith in that determines it’s validity.
-You don’t see the evidence of faith in by what you do for the object, but by what it does for you.
+Faith isn’t about you or how much you have, it’s about the object you place your faith in that determines its validity.
+You don’t see the evidence of faith in what you do for the object, but by what it does for you.

 After Israel was rescued, God made a covenant with them and promised he would give them the land of Canaan, which was overflowing with milk and honey.
 All they simply had to do was have faith in him and follow the laws he gave them.
 Simple right?
 Well, apparently not for Israel.